-Initiating any academic or housing changes with the Associate Dean of Service and Operations is fully confidential and voluntary on the survivor's part, as is seeking disciplinary action.
+Initiating any academic or housing changes with the Student Life is fully confidential and voluntary on the survivor's part, as is seeking disciplinary action.

 IMMINENT DANGER TO COMMUNITY

 If the VP for Student Life, Dean of Students, or the Dean for Student Engagement (or their designee) concludes that a serious threat exists, they will contact the Director of Campus Safety, who will issue a warning to protect the community while preserving the reporting survivor's personal safety.